nudge/HackYourFuture-JS1/Week2/README.md

 ## Operators

-Operators represent an in-built action on data, .
+Operators are used in expressions and represent an in-built action to perform on data, which results in a value.

 - Comparison, equality an relational, eg: `===`, `!==`, `<`, `>`
 - Arithmetic, work on numbers, eg: `+`, `-`, `*` `/`
 - Logical, work on booleans, eg: `&&`, `||`, `!`